leonccao/OnlineJudge-Solutions/Leetcode/README.md

 Update answer when all characters are acquired.

+Notice: There maybe duplicate characters in string t.
+In such condition, the substring you found should contain as many as characters as the target string.

 Faults:

 1. **[TLE]** Remember check whether queue is empty before poll, otherwise it maybe keep poll.